claytonbonelli/djini/README.md

             session_name = "names session"

-    And use can be made as follows:
+    And the use can be made as follows:

     date = Data.load('file.ini')
     print (data.name, data.age)